Skip to main content

 The ability or necessity of AI applications to automate, augment, or support a choice depends on two essential factors: complexity and time or how quickly the business needs a conclusion.

 The time dimension describes the interval between the organization’s initial awareness of risk or opportunity and its actual decision-making and action-taking.
-For instance, the time frame for high-frequency stock trading may just be a few microseconds; for pay decisions, it might take weeks; for strategic mergers and acquisitions, it can take months or even years.
+For instance, the time frame for high-frequency stock trading may be just a few microseconds; for pay decisions, it might take weeks; and for strategic mergers and acquisitions, it can take months or even years.

 1) Simple